Masibonge05/tumor-detector-ai/README.md

 **Course:** Signal Processing 4A (SIGEEA4)
 **Project:** Brain Tumor Detection from MRI Scans

-A polished academic project that classifies brain MRI scans into four diagnostic categories using a custom convolutional neural network, with a complete training pipeline, evaluation artifacts, and an interactive Streamlit dashboard.
+An academic project that classifies brain MRI scans into four diagnostic categories using a custom convolutional neural network, with a complete training pipeline, evaluation artifacts, and an interactive Streamlit dashboard.

 ## Project Structure